 Understanding the Web Hosting Control Panel

-A web hosting control panel a graphic user interface (GUI) dashboard meant to allow easier control over web hosting accounts.
+A web hosting control panel is a graphic user interface (GUI) dashboard meant to allow easier control over web hosting accounts.
 Like all other applications, web hosting control panels come under different brands and offer varying features.

 Standard features you’ll find on most web hosting control panels include domain name management, email account handling, and the ability to deploy web applications.
 Key differences between web hosting control panel brands lie in the details.